-You may be able to claim Universal Credit instead of certain benefits if you're on a low income or out of work.
+Universal Credit is a payment to help with your living costs if you're on a low income or out of work.

-Universal Credit is paid directly to you as a single monthly payment and replaces the following benefits:
+Universal Credit is a payment to help with your living costs.
+It is paid directly to you as a single monthly payment and replaces the following benefits:

 • Housing Benefit